waynieoaks/I-surrender/README.md

 - Wanted level kept at 1 star to prevent aggressive cops while surrendering
 - Cancel and try to keep running (still busted if they catch you)
 - (If enabled) Cheat and clear your wanted level
-- Option to drop weapon in hand on surrendering (gun may misfire when hitting ground)
+- Option to drop weapon in hand on surrendering

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/XDG5M4WmO4c/0.jpg)](https://youtu.be/XDG5M4WmO4c "I Surrender Demo")